djplaner/blog/docs/2010/10/19/change-in-education-failure-to-learn-and-the-commodification-of-university/index.md

 ---
+categories:
+- thesis
+date: 2010-10-19 12:43:49+10:00
+next:
+  text: Time for a career change?
+  url: /blog2/2010/10/20/time-for-a-career-change/
+previous:
+  text: The problem with blended learning
+  url: /blog2/2010/10/13/the-problem-with-blended-learning/
 title: Change in education, failure to learn and the commodification of university
-date: 2010-10-19 12:43:49+10:00
-categories: ['thesis']
 type: post
 template: blog-post.html
 comments: